-The assessment will be conducted to:
+Assessments are conducted to:

-Assist and support an employee's gaining of competency in the workplace by monitoring the quality of his/her work performance and his/her rate of progress towards the achievement of the competency standard.

-Enable supervisors and training personnel to identify what skills or individual or a number of employees working in a related area holds competencies.
-This process will assist to identifying the education and training needs of an employee or group of employees with the objective of avoiding unnecessary training,

-Determine whether an employee has achieved a particular unit of competency, or set of competencies, for the purpose of:

-Confirmation of quality and level of performance.

-Formal recognition of the employee's skills.
+- Assist and support an employee's gaining of competency in the workplace by monitoring the quality of their work performance and the rate of progress towards the achievement of the competency standard. - Enable supervisors and training personnel to identify what skills or individual or a number of employees working in a related area holds competencies.
+This process will assist to identifying the education and training needs of an employee or group of employees with the objective of avoiding unnecessary training. - Determine whether an employee has achieved a particular unit of competency, or set of competencies, for the purpose of: - Confirmation of quality and level of performance. - Formal recognition of the employee's skills. - Placement within Levels Structure.